by Tove Jansson

 'Gave me the skills and confidence to get into drama school and pursue a career in acting' Lizzy Maillard

 Our friendly theatre company lead the sessions, where you’ll have fun and meet new friends.
-Each term you'll create a show and perform in our studio or on the main stage, with lighting, sound and staging from Norden Farm's technical crew.

 Plus receive discounted tickets to shows and gain opportunities to work alongside Troublemaker Theatre Company at our Summer Theatre Week.

 ‘I went on to get a degree in film and theatre, and now teach drama to children myself’ Ryan Tomlinson

 Pick up performance skills from stage combat to acting for camera and physical theatre to accents, while working with scripts from famous playwrights or made up by you.

 Terms 10 weeks long, no auditions, suitable for all abilities and end with a sharing or showcase.